 Cycling at your own pace over three days, exploring the small towns and beautiful beaches of the eastern Algarve.
 Relax at the cafes and restaurants along the way, soaking up the atmosphere of the Portuguese lifestyle.
 Add in a glass or two of Vinho Verde and Portugal becomes a perfect choice for cyclists short on time.

-More about Short break adventure
+More Short break adventure articles

 Most people don’t want to spend hours looking through a short break adventure holidays travel guide.